Clarkszw/TrackMan-Data-Engineering-Challenge/System-Design/README.md

 * **Amazon S3**

     Amazon S3 is an object storage service that provides industry-leading scalability, data availability, security, and performance.
 We can use AWS S3 as the primary data store for our data lake.
 The dataengineering-db will also store the ingested data for the internal application.
-AWS S3 will provide a scalable and cost-effective storage solution that can handle the growing volumn of data that will be ingested from variou sources in the furture.
+AWS S3 will provide a scalable and cost-effective storage solution that can handle the growing volume of data that will be ingested from various sources in the future.

 * **Glacier Deep Archive**